 Well, age definitely does a play a role in your metabolism!
 You got that right.
 It would be nice to be 18 again!
 But what I would urge you to do is to take a step back and seriously look at your activity level as you aged.
 The reason I say this is because if age was the ONLY reason your metabolism sucks and you have gained weight in your 30s, 40s, 50s, 60s then EVERYONE would be over weight after their 20s.
 What plays a MUCH bigger role in weight gain over years, is simply that people are less active as they age because “life” takes over or injuries happen or you just lose interest in exercise for whatever reason.
 If you average less than 10,000 steps, hell less than 15,000 steps per day and don’t participate in resistance training (or at least some sore of manual labor job or hobby) I would bet you have gained un-wanted weight over the years.

 But, I have numerous examples of clients and family who have lost weight (I am talking bodyfat %) in their 50s and 60s.
 Age did not hold them back!
 Age was not an excuse!
 Yes, it won’t be as easy to lose weight in your 50s as in your 20s.
 But, it is still possible!
 My dad is a prime example.
-He is down over 30lbs in three years in his early 60s.
+He is down over 40lbs in four years in his early 60s.
 He is as lean and strong as I can ever remember him being.
 Age was not an excuse.
 He never misses workouts (6 a week) and is obsessed with his steps per day (15,000-20,000).
 He also tracks his food so he can enjoy drinks on the weekend.
 His ACTIVITY LEVEL and NUTRITIONAL DISCIPLINE is allowing him to see results instead of making age an excuse that he can’t lose weight.
 By being so active he can still enjoy his weekends and not gain weight back.
 Don’t we all want this?

 Move more 🙂